Skip site navigation (1)Skip section navigation (2)

 -add-image (string)

-add the given file (with parameters) as HEIF image item.
-Same
+add the given file as HEIF image item, with parameter syntax

 * primary: indicate that this item should be the primary item

-default 0).
-A negative time imports ALL frames as items
+in sec, default 0).
+A negative time imports ALL intra frames as

 * split_tiles: for an HEVC tiled image, each tile is stored as a